milkcircle/milkcircle.github.io/bits.md

     Evaluation of a patient with BPDCN should include a bone marrow aspiration; a CT scan of the chest, abdomen, and pelvis; and a cardiac echo if anthracyclines are considered.
 If flow cytometry demonstrates overexpression of BCL-2 in the tumor sample, treatment with **venetoclax** should be considered.
 Otherwise, combination therapy of **bortozemib** and **simvastatin** can also be considered -- in *in vitro* studies these two agents have been shown to be synergistic.

     A case study of a patient with BPDCN responsive to venetoclax is included [here](../download/201810_BPDCN.pdf).

+Infectious Disease
+===
+1. **Spinal brucellosis**

+    Brucellosis is a zoonotic infection usually transmitted to humans through contact with infected fluids from sheep, cattle, goats, or pigs.
+Unpasteurized milk or cheese can also transmit brucellosis.
+Notably, brucellosis can cause complications in pregnancy such as spontaneous abortion; however, brucellosis is not known to be an opportunistic disease in patients with HIV.

+    Diagnosis should include culture, serology, or PCR.
+Imaging can provide evidence for focal disease.

+    Treat with **doxycycline** as first-line therapy, plus either streptomycin or rifampin.

+    A case study is included [here](../download/2018_spinal-brucellosis.pdf).
+This case describes a 62-year old man presenting with progressive back pain along with constitutional symptoms of fevers, chills, night sweats, and weight loss.
+He traveled to Mexico regularly and was exposed to unpasteurized dairy products.
+Laboratory results were notable for a mildly elevated white blood cell count and an elevated ESR.
+MRI spinal imaging revealed numerous contrast-enhancing areas of spondylitis along the spine, along with a psoas abscess.
+Culture grew *Brucella melitensis*.
+This patient was treated with **doxycycline** and **rifampin** for a five-month course, and had a drain placed in the psoas abscess.
+Symptoms resolved with follow-up, and laboratory tests normalized.